-Instagram has a simple tool that lets you download all of your data — photos included — in a few simple steps.
+Instagram has a simple tool that lets you download all of your data (including all of your photos) in a few simple steps.
 Below, we’ll walk you through the process.

 Step 1: Log into Instagram in the web browser of your choice and go to your profile.

-Step 2: Click on the gear icon that’s to the right of where it says “Edit Profile” and select the “Privacy and Security” tab.
+Step 2: Click on the Gear icon that’s to the right of where it says Edit Profile and select the Privacy and Security tab.

-Step 3: You should now be seeing a page that says “Account Privacy” on the top.
-If you see that, scroll down all the way to the bottom and you’ll see a header that says “Data Download,” with a link below it that says “Request Download.”
+Step 3: You should now see a page that says Account Privacy on the top.
+If you see that, scroll down all the way to the bottom, and you’ll see a header that says Data Download with a link below it that says Request Download.
 Click that link.

 Step 4: You will be prompted to enter your email and password to confirm who you are and where you want the data to be sent.
 Once your identity has been confirmed, it’s just a matter of waiting.

-Using the bookmark feature, you can save photos to recall them later, like images tagged #foodporn into a folder of restaurants you’d like to try, or saving those epic landscape shots to a folder of dream vacation ideas.
+Using the bookmark feature, you can save photos to recall them later, like putting images tagged #foodporn into a folder of restaurants you’d like to try or saving those epic landscape shots to a folder of dream vacation ideas.
 This feature makes your favorite grams easy to access, but unlike downloading them, you’ll only be able to access them within Instagram.

-Step 2: The photo is now saved, but if you would like to organize your saved Instagram photos, tap the “Save to Collections” that pops up in the app.
+Step 2: The photo is now saved, but if you would like to organize your saved Instagram photos, tap the Save to Collection that pops up in the app.
 Type in a name for the collection if you're creating a new one.
 Then tap Done.

-Step 1: When you view an Instagram story, it will have information like the user’s name overlaid on it.
-Simply tap and hold anywhere on the screen and these overlays will fade away (this will also pause the story, giving you extra time to take the screenshot).
+Step 1: When you view an Instagram Story, it will have information, like the user’s name, overlaid on it.
+Simply tap and hold anywhere on the screen, and these overlays will fade away (this will also pause the Story, giving you extra time to take the screenshot).

 Step 2: With your finger held on the screen, take a screenshot.
 This may require a bit of finger gymnastics, but it shouldn’t be too hard.
 Here’s how to take a screenshot on an iPhone X, iPhone 8 and older, Samsung Galaxy phones, and Google Pixel and Pixel 2.

 Step 1: Navigate to Instagram on the web.

 Step 2: Find the picture you want to save.
-Click on the “…” and click “Go to Post.”
+Click on the Triple-Dot icon and click Go to Post.

 Step 3: Copy the photo’s URL from the web address bar in your browser.

-Step 4: Go to DownloadGram’s website.
+Step 4: Go to DownloadGram’s Instagram Photo Downloader website.

 Step 5: Input the photo’s URL into the box with the auto-generated Instagram link.